 A section 810 bond usually applies where a person is concerned that another will cause personal injury or damage to property.
 It usually lasts for 12-months but can be renewed if the threat persists.

-A common law bond has a wider scope of application.
-It is applied where there is a belief that the subject may breach the peace more generally — rather than against a specific person or group.
+A common law peace bond has a much wider scope of application.
+It can be applied where there is a belief that the subject may breach the peace more generally — rather than against a specific person or group.
 Usually, a common-law bond lasts for 12-months but can last longer depending on the allegations.

 One of the main reasons people agree to enter a peace bond is to avoid a criminal record.
 Since there is no conviction and charges are withdrawn, there is no criminal record.
 But you should exercise caution with an active bond.